Fabulous, you’ve got some bread.

 Store-bought bread (with preservatives), both multigrain and whole-grain, can last up to 5-7 days.
-While it may be safe to eat a slice or two after a week, the texture will probably be dry.
+While eating a slice or two after a week may be safe, the texture will probably be dry.

-To prevent premature dryness, remember to keep your store-bought bread in an airtight container in a cool place, or in the freezer if you want it to last longer.
+To prevent premature dryness, keep your store-bought bread in an airtight container in a cool place or in the freezer if you want it to last longer.

 7-10 days not long enough?